dogfashiondisco/dogfashiondisco/README.md

 <sub>anti harassment + censorship. i hide/block freely (no i wont unhide you or your friend). i like extreme horror. all of my links are for mobile. if i make u uncomfortable lmk / set boundaries cuz i cant read minds (i will listen, im not mean) *or* hide me</sub>

 <sub>dnf.
-15>, tiktok brainrot,  you harass people over fiction / in general or youre pro censorship in ANY way (**no** exceptions. censorship is *always* harmful & affects everyone, including you. read [this](https://www.britannica.com/art/Hays-Code) and [this](https://www.currentaffairs.org/news/britain-is-losing-its-free-speech-and-america-could-be-next)) </sub>
+15> iwc/don't be immature, tiktok brainrot,  you harass people over fiction / in general or youre pro censorship in ANY way (**no** exceptions. censorship is *always* harmful & affects everyone, including you. read [this](https://www.britannica.com/art/Hays-Code) and [this](https://www.currentaffairs.org/news/britain-is-losing-its-free-speech-and-america-could-be-next)) </sub>

 ![](https://files.catbox.moe/3cwzn5.gif)